drone/drone-plugin-index/content/OSSHelp/drone-alertmanager/index.md

 # Usage examples

-An example of use in a build step for "typical" container deployment:
+An example of use in a build step for "typical" container deployment.
+Adding the silence with required matchers:

 ``` yaml
 - name: add silence